Knowlegde center

 Dca Average s3 strong (no requirements) d2 high (no requirements) a3 high (no requirements)

-Fca Not quite
+Fca Not exactly

-As a DCI partner you receive also DINTEK certified prices and from that moment you can offer up to 25 years warranty on the DINTEK networks you have installed.
+Partners who have followed all DINTEK training courses and have successfully passed the corresponding tests can now call themselves DINTEK Certified Installer (DCI).
+As a DCI partner you also receive DINTEK certified prices and from that moment on you can even offer up to 25 years warranty on the DINTEK networks you have installed.